orbitalchicken/Roadmap/README.md

 	[Fixed] ctrl_alt_backspace have no description in xdg autostart [Fixed] remove xhost+?
-	[Fixed] Yelp should be more selective to show help for selected items and redirect to linuxmint.com for others Power button shuts down computer instead of showing quit dialog (in /etc/acpi/powerbtn.sh, the file checks for gnome-settings-daemon... add support for MATE and Cinnamon there)
+	[Fixed] Yelp should be more selective to show help for selected items and redirect to linuxmint.com for others [Fixed] Power button shuts down computer instead of showing quit dialog (in /etc/acpi/powerbtn.sh, the file checks for gnome-settings-daemon... add support for MATE and Cinnamon there
 	Add missing search engines
 	Review linux-kernel and which kernel to point to.
 	Review uefi compatibility and efi boot path